Comparing Genesis Healthcare (OTCMKTS:GENN) & Five Star Senior Living (NASDAQ:FVE)

 |N/A

-Five Star Senior Living has a consensus target price of $8.00, suggesting a potential upside of 43.88%.
-Given Five Star Senior Living’s higher probable upside, analysts clearly believe Five Star Senior Living is more favorable than Genesis Healthcare.
+Five Star Senior Living presently has a consensus target price of $8.00, indicating a potential upside of 40.11%.
+Given Five Star Senior Living’s higher possible upside, analysts plainly believe Five Star Senior Living is more favorable than Genesis Healthcare.

 Profitability